Building Better Urban Food Environments

 From the C40-EAT Food Systems Network Good Food Cities Declaration to the ban of junk food advertising on urban public transportation to cities signing the Cool Food Pledge, exciting things are happening around the world to transform the cities of tomorrow into healthy and sustainable food environments.

 Giving Citizens a Say

 Recently, community members from Vesterbro and Nørrebro in Copenhagen participated in a study.
-They were asked to take photographs of their neighbourhood food environments to reflect challenges and opportunities in accessing healthy food.
+They were asked to take photographs of their neighborhood food environments to reflect challenges and opportunities in accessing healthy food.